Where is the Public Range located?

 What do I need to bring with me to the Range?

 You will need to bring your own firearm(s) and proper ammunition.
 The Range fee includes one free target and additional paper targets are available for .25¢ each.
 Hearing and eye protection are required and are available for use at the Range.
 Target stands are also provided for each shooter to use.

 When can I handle my firearms after I arrive at the Range?

 No firearms can be removed from your vehicle before checking in with the duty Range Safety Officer.
 The Range Safety Officer will have you (and everyone else in your party) sign in, cover the Range Rules, and direct you to the Range Safety Officer overseeing the area where you will be shooting.
-That Range Safety Officer will determine if and how your firearms are cased.
-He/she will then tell you when and how to safely move your firearms from your vehicle to the firing line tables.
+That Range Safety Officer will tell you when and how to safely move your firearms from your vehicle to the firing line tables.
 Firearms can only be handled or transported to or from your vehicle with the RSO permission when the Range is HOT.
 Visible holstered firearms are not allowed on our Range and must be put unloaded on the firing table with your other firearms with an Empty Chamber Indicator installed.
 No firearms may be touched or handled in any way when the Range is COLD.

 Am I allowed to have my legally concealed carry firearm while I am at the Range?

 Yes, as long as it remains concealed.
 If the firearm becomes visible to the Range Safety Officer, it must be unloaded and placed on the firing table with an Empty Chamber Indicator installed as described in the question above concerning all firearms.